-Suppose you’re complaining about not having enough time, but you check email 50 times a day or on social media for two hours.
+Suppose you’re complaining about not having enough time, but you check email 50 times daily or on social media for two hours.
 We realized that if we cut out the email and social media, there are five hours right there that we’ve reclaimed.
 So elimination, eliminating things, basically simplifying down your life.

 - Define your ideas, experiences, and goals.
 Keep them in notes or journals.

 - Eliminate unnecessary work or things (Email checking, Social media).

 - Make a money automation process like passive income ( Outsorching, blogging, YouTubing, etc.).

 - Do liberal work like remote job or internet-based which help you to travel as well.